WildernessLabs/Documentation/docs/Meadow/Meadow_Tools/Meadow_CLI/index.md

 meadow file delete -f [Filename1] -f [Filename2]
 ```

-All of the files on the file system can be deleted without reformatting the flash:
+All of the files in the root of the file system can be deleted without reformatting the flash:

 ```console
 meadow file delete all